 It is possible to treat Meth Mouth if you have truly decided to re-enter society.
 This means both kicking the drug habit and having enough self respect to follow through with your treatment!
 This entire website is dedicated to explaining how dentists repair situations like yours.
-Go to my index page and then click on the "Start Here" button.
+Go to my home page and then click on the “Start Here” button (third icon from the top).
 Caution!
 Here are the hard realities:

 You MUST make and keep all your dental appointments.
 No dentist will maintain you as a patient if you don’t.
 Addicts find this to be a major stumbling block.

 You must maintain your oral hygiene and limit the amount of sugar you use, or all your dental work will rot out again.

 Basic dentistry is available through state Medicaid providers, but for any of the more advanced treatments, you will have to seek out a private dentist.
 This costs money, and you will need to be gainfully employed or have some other means of making payments.
 No private dentist will treat you if you refuse to pay your bills.